 The Refreshing Cleansing Milk And Gentle Eye Makeup Remover are also on standby for those odd occasions where I actually wear makeup.
 And I keep a pack of the Neem Facial Wipes in my bag for whenever they might be needed, and they are needed quite often!
 They work just as well as the face wash and cost a mere R43 a pack.

-You can also buy their supplements and other interesting products like Vaginal Gel from Faithful-To-Nature (incidentally, if you are battling with infections, the product Kolorex will cure you from the inside out).
+You can also buy their supplements and other interesting products online.
 The Himalaya range is pretty much an all-rounder that covers all aspects of health, wellness and self-care.

 I used to get all my Himalaya Herbals products from Weleda Pharmacy, but now Clicks and Dis-Chem stock them too, so there are always plenty of options in case one store doesn’t have what you need (which can happen quite often – you have been warned!).

 Unless you have severe acne or hyper-sensitive skin, then Himalaya Herbals is such a great, guilt-free and affordable option.
 If you suffer from breakouts, I’m not an expert, but judging by what has responded well to my kids and their teenage skin, the BioNike range from Dis-Chem is a winner, and there is also the Demelan Pimple Range, although both cost more than Himalaya.
 If you suffer from other skin conditions, Himalaya might be a good option too because of the herbal nature of its composition, but again… I’m no expert.
 Try products like Dermikelp for treatment of eczema, dermatitis or psoriasis.